Counting Lines with Vinberg's algorithm: Introduction

 \table{\rm {{Other \KK-octics with many lines (see \autoref{s.classification})}} \(#1){_{#1}} \MMi#1{\expandafter\MMii#1\endMM} \MMii#1,#2\endMM{$#1,#2$} \-{\rlap{$\mdag$}} \*{\rlap{$\mstar$}} \r{\rlap{$\mreal$}} \2#1{\!{\le}2#1\!} \={ \afterassignment\ul\count0=} \ul{\underline{\the\count0}} \u#1{\mathbf{#1}} \hbox to\hsize{\hss\vbox{\halign{\strut\quad $#$\hss\quad&\hss$#$\hss\quad&\hss$#$\hss\quad& \hss$#$\hss\quad&\hss$#$\hss\quad&\hss$#$\hss\quad&$#$\hss& \quad#\hss\cr \noalign{\hrule } \graphex&\Sing X_8&\ls|\Aut\graphex|&\det&(r,c)& \!\!\ls|\Aut X_8|\!\!&T:=\NS(X)^\perp&Ref\cr \noalign{ \hrule } \aconfig{QF.30'}{\QF_{30}'} & & 240& 140&(1,1)& 60&[12,2,12] &\ref{lem.a4p}\cr \aconfig{QF.30''}{\QF_{30}''} & & 40& 135&(1,1)& 10&[12,3,12] &\ref{lem.a4p}\cr \aconfig{QF.30.5''}{\QF_{30}^{\prime\prime5}} &5\bA_1& 40& 15&(1,0)& 20&[2,1,8] &\ref{lem.a4p}\cr \aconfig{TC.30.3}{\TC_{30}^3} &3\bA_1& 864& &\onefam1 &\bU\(3)\oplus[6]&\ref{lem.a2p}\cr \aconfig{SC.28'}{\SC_{28}'} & & 576& 44&(1,0)& 96&[4,2,12] &\ref{prop.Kummer.256}\cr \noalign{ \hrule } \aconfig{QC.28.2+1}{\QC_{28}^{2,1}}&2\bA_2,\bA_1 & 16& 16&(1,0)& 16&[2,0,8] &\ref{lem.quad}\cr \aconfig{QC.25.1+4}{\QC_{25}^{1,4}}&\bA_2,4\bA_1 & 2& 16&(1,0)& 2&[2,0,8] &\ref{lem.a3p}\cr \noalign{ \hrule} \crcr}}\hss} } \endtable

-The rows of Tables~\ref{tab.main} and~\ref{tab.mainsmall} refer to the extended Fano graphs of octics; the other entries are explained in \autoref{s.classification} below.
+The first column of Tables~\ref{tab.main} and~\ref{tab.mainsmall} refers to the extended Fano graphs of octics; the other entries are explained in \autoref{s.classification} below.
 For obvious reasons, we do not try to depict these graphs; the precise descriptions are available electronically (in the form of a \texttt{GRAPE} \cite{GRAPE:nauty,GRAPE:paper,GRAPE} records) in~\cite{DR:octic.graphs}.
 Most graphs do not have a known ``name'' and, therefore, \latin{de facto} these descriptions are their definitions.

 Thus, we obtain a complete picture of the large line configurations on a class of varieties (\viz. complete intersections of quadrics) that have been a subject of research since the XIX-th century.
 As long as \KK-surfaces are concerned, it is well understood that the larger the integer $d$, the smaller the maximal Fano graphs of smooth complex \KK-surfaces of degree $2d$ are (see \cite{degt:lines}).
 Moreover, if $d$ is sufficiently large, no Fano graph of a degree $2d$ \KK-surface can be hyperbolic (\cf. \autoref{S.taxonomy}).
 Thus, our approach can as well be applied to classify large Fano graphs of quasi-polarized \KK-surfaces $(X,\hp)$ with $\hp^2 > 8$.
-On the other hand, the case of sextics, quartics, and, especially, double planes ramified at sextic curves would require a considerably more thorough treatment of the configurations containing a triangle or a quadrangle.
+On the other hand, the case of sextics (\cf. \cite{Degtyarev.Rams.sextics}), quartics (\cf. \cite{Degtyarev.Rams.triangular}), and, especially, double planes ramified at sextic curves would require a considerably more thorough treatment of the configurations containing a triangle or a quadrangle.

 As yet another justification of our interest in the problems above, we recall that \KK-surfaces are $2$-dimensional hyperk\"{a}hler varieties.
 We hope that our new algorithms/\penalty0methods developed in dimension~$2$, apart from being of interest on their own, may contribute to a better understanding of the higher-dimensional case.